All About Adult Brain Tumors

 How can I prevent brain tumors?

 Currently, there are no proven strategies to prevent the development of primary brain tumors.
-Studies of diets rich in anti-oxidants have not shown any benefits in terms of lowering the risk of developing primary brain tumors.

 What screening tests are available?